 I have until lunch to figure out the comfort part.
 I’ve had weeks to prepare, but I’m drawing blanks.
 The right words are as scarce as I don’t know what.
 I don’t know what’s wrong.
 Too many jumbled images ricocheting around my mind.
 Garlic and Italian spices thick in the air.
 Steven’s sweet smile.
 A dark theatre.
 A warm hand.
 Heavy sighs.

 is a graduate of the Northwestern University writing program.
 His writing has been published in The Baseball Research Journal, Imitation Fruit, BULL: Men’s Fiction, KYSO Flash, Mount Hope, Soliloquies Anthology, Third Wednesday, and Dislocate.
 He was judged a winner of the First Memorial George Dila Flash Fiction Contest, and his nonfiction writing A Familiar Problem, a Familiar Face was recognized by Mensa as Best Unpublished Novel.
-Mr. Burd lives in Gurnee, Illinois, were he spends his time exercising, reading, writing, working in the kitchen, cheering for the Chicago Cubs, and watching Tottenham Hotspur.
+Mr. Burd lives in Gurnee, Illinois, where he spends his time exercising, reading, writing, working in the kitchen, and watching Tottenham Hotspur.
 He works as a Reading Specialist at Zion-Benton Township High School in Zion, IL.

 Time, micro-fiction by Jeff Burd in KYSO Flash (Issue 8, August 2017)